doubleedesign/doublee-base-plugin/README.md

 If you are using ClassicPress, the logo field here automatically syncs with the ClassicPress logo setting in the General Settings page.
 It's kept in this options page as well because of the assumption that clients would expect to find it here.

 The fields can be customised by plugins and themes using the `doublee_global_settings_fields` filter.
 If adding fields, please use the `doublee_global_settings_contributors` filter to ensure that the "About" tab content is accurate - this is helpful for troubleshooting.

+> [!WARNING]
+> Filtering out fields from the settings in code _does not_ delete existing data for them from the database.

 ### "Editor Plus" custom role